sahilrazz/minorProject/README.md

 ![build](https://img.shields.io/badge/build-passing-brightgreen.svg?style=flat)
 ![reposize](https://img.shields.io/github/repo-size/Nneji123/Credit-Card-Fraud-Detection)

-An end-to-end Machine Learning Project carried out by Group 3 Zummit Africa AI/ML Team to detect fraudulent credit card transactions.
+An end-to-end Machine Learning Project carried out by sahil satkirat and abhishek to detect fraudulent credit card transactions.
 Built with FastAPI, Streamlit and Docker.

 ## Contributors
-- **NNEJI IFEANYI DANIEL**
-- **IFEZUE TOONNAEMEKA HILARY**
+- **SAHIL KUMAR**
-- **SOMTOCHUKWU OGUCHIENTI**
+- **SATKIRAT SINGH**
-- **KACHUKWU OKOH**
+- **ABHISHEK SINGH**

 You can check out the article on Medium describing in detail how this project was carried out.